-The future is bright for small businesses and entrepreneurs in the Buckeye state.
-Ohio is rapidly becoming an entrepreneurial hotspot, helped along by the revitalization of its automotive industry and the strong startup atmosphere of cities like Cleveland.
-According to the SBA, there are 944,797 small businesses employing 2.2 million workers across the state.
+The future is bright for small businesses and entrepreneurs in Ohio.
+The state is rapidly becoming an entrepreneurial hotspot, helped along by the revitalization of its automotive industry and the strong startup atmosphere of cities like Cleveland.
+According to the SBA’s Office of Advocacy, Ohio has 982,035 small businesses which make up 99.6 percent of Ohio businesses.

-If you own an established business in Ohio, here’s what you need to know about getting the low-cost funds you deserve to grow your business.
+If you’re starting to build an enterprise in Ohio, you are in luck!
+The state is a desirable place to operate.
+If you are ready for company growth, here's what you need to know about getting the low-cost funds you deserve to grow your business in Ohio.

 Financing Options for Established Ohio Businesses